NextGenSec-Github/AI.ML-Security/README.md

 ---

-Join us in our mission to promote ethical, secure, and government-compliant AI and ML solutions, making them accessible and mainstream.
+Join us in our mission to promote ethical, secure, and compliant AI and ML solutions, making them accessible and mainstream.
 Together, we can create a safer and more inclusive future. :shield: